Vasundharadevi-1604/CS-2/README.md

 ## 📖 Project Overview

 This project explores how Generative AI and Large Language Models (LLMs) are transforming cybersecurity while introducing potential risks such as prompt injection, data leakage, and adversarial attacks.
-It implements the Lightweight LLM Security Evaluation and Mitigation Framework (LSEMF) - A Python-based system designed to detect, mitigate, and secure LLM interactions in cybersecurity applications.
+It implements the Lightweight LLM Security Evaluation and Mitigation Framework (LSEMF) - A Python based system designed to detect, mitigate, and secure LLM interactions in cybersecurity applications.

 ---

 ## 🔒 Key Features

 - Prompt Filtering Module:
-Blocks malicious or unsafe inputs before they reach the LLM.
+Detects and blocks malicious or unsafe inputs before they reach the LLM.

 - Retrieval-Based Reinforcement Module:
 Enhances model reliability using context retrieval from a verified knowledge base.